Are you looking for the ultimate guide and tips for Mickey’s Not-So-Scary Halloween Party?

 You can read more of the Halloween costume rules here.

-Other days of the week and early September attracts a lesser crowd.
+Other days of the week and early September attracts a lower crowd level at the Magic Kingdom.

-The perfect spot in in Liberty Square near the Hall of Presidents.
+The perfect spot in in Liberty Square near the Hall of Presidents but be sure to look for an area that’s lit up so that your photos can come out really good!

 Hipster Power Tip: Watch the second Boo to You Parade if the weather is cooperative.
 You’ll be able to get a seating spot for the parade.
 Especially around the hub area near Cinderella Castle.